khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 ```

 ---
-Here’s a creative README file for **Cronjobs**:

----

 # Cronjobs

-Cronjobs allow you to schedule tasks to run automatically at specified intervals.
-It’s a useful tool for automating repetitive tasks like system monitoring, backups, or scheduled reports.

-## Basic Syntax:
-The cron syntax follows this structure:
+Cronjobs allow for the scheduling of tasks to run at specific times or intervals.
+The syntax consists of five fields followed by the command to be executed:

 ```
 m h dom mon dow command